VladislavLF/phpMyAdmin-parser/README.md

-# phpMyAdmin-parser
-## Автоматический парсинг данных из phpMyAdmin
+## Automatic data parsing from phpMyAdmin
-Программа предназначена для автоматического входа в панель управления phpMyAdmin, перехода к указанной таблице базы данных и извлечения её содержимого с последующим выводом в консоль.
+This program is designed to automatically log into the phpMyAdmin control panel, navigate to the specified database table, and extract its contents, subsequently outputting them to the console.

-## Используемые технологии
+## Technologies Used
-- Библиотека requests для HTTP-запросов
+- The requests library for HTTP requests
-- Библиотека BeautifulSoup из bs4 для парсинга HTML
+- The BeautifulSoup library from BS4 for HTML parsing
-- Сессии для сохранения состояния авторизации
+- Sessions for maintaining authorization state

-## Конфигурация
+## Configuration
-Перед использованием необходимо задать параметры в начале скрипта:
+Before use, you must set the following parameters at the beginning of the script:
-- BASE_URL - базовый URL сервера phpMyAdmin
+- BASE_URL - the base URL of the phpMyAdmin server
-- DB_NAME - имя базы данных
+- DB_NAME - the database name
-- TABLE_NAME - имя таблицы для парсинга
+- TABLE_NAME - the name of the table to parse
-- USERNAME и PASSWORD - учетные данные для входа
+- USERNAME and PASSWORD - login credentials

-## Ограничения
+## Limitations
-- Работает только с классической темой phpMyAdmin (ищет элементы с классами table_results, column_heading, data)
-- Не обрабатывает пагинацию (если таблица большая и разбита на страницы)
-- Требует прямого доступа к phpMyAdmin без двухфакторной аутентификации
+- Only works with the classic phpMyAdmin theme (looks for elements with the table_results, column_heading, and data classes)
+- Does not handle pagination (if the table is large and paginated)
+- Requires direct access to phpMyAdmin without two-factor authentication